 Thank you for your interest in our Community Shared Agriculture (CSA) program.
-If you are interested in donating your land this year, or in the future, please contact Chris at 416-238-5715 or email@example.com.
+If you are interested in donating your land this year, or in the future, please contact our Community Relation Team, Tiana and Sabrina, at firstname.lastname@example.org.
 We would be happy to arrange for a personal consultation of your yard and to provide you with more information about our program.
-Please feel free to browse through our 2013 Program Overview (pdf download).
+Please feel free to browse through our 2014 Program Overview (pdf download).

 Before consulting with us, it would help us if you had the following information ready: